UST-QuAntiL/WS-VQE-prototype/README.md

 [results](results) contains the results generated with the implementation and presented in the publication.
 The evaluation is done with the appropriate function provided in [compare_vqe_variants.py](compare_vqe_variants.py).

 ### References
-[1] Truger, Felix, et al. "Warm-Starting the VQE with Approximate Complex Amplitude Encoding." arXiv:2402.17378 (2024)
+[1] Anonymous Authors.
+"Warm-Starting the Variational Quantum Eigensolver with Approximate Complex Amplitude Encoding."
+(2024)

 [2] Huang, Hsin-Yuan, Richard Kueng, and John Preskill.
 "Predicting many properties of a quantum system from very few measurements."
 Nature Physics 16.10 (2020): 1050-1057.